 - Prickly sensations

 Wanna feel better?
 Read on.

 So, what’s the answer?
-Well, as with mom-ing itself, I don’t think there’s only one answer.
+Well, as with mom-ing itself, there isn’t only one answer.
 Often, atelophobia can be managed by making a few lifestyle changes.
 Prioritizing your physical health is super-important.
 The mind-body connection isn’t a bunch of woo-woo; it’s the real deal.
 Poor sleep, dehydration, vitamin deficiencies, and other ways our physical health lack can contribute to anxiety and depression.
 Obviously, it isn’t the only factor, but it sure is a biggie.

 Above all else, if you find lifestyle changes aren’t enough and fear is consuming your everyday life, remember it’s OK to seek help.
 Your mental health matters.
-That whole oxygen mask thing — it’s for real.
+That whole oxygen mask thing (you’ve got to help yourself before you can help others) — it’s for real.
 Talk to your doctor about possible treatments, such as behavioral therapy and psychodynamic psychotherapy.
 Do whatever it is you need to do to feel better.